stared/stared.github.io/content/blog/2025/01/dont-use-cosine-similarity/index.md

 ### Pre-prompt engineering

-Sure, we can train model.
-Maybe even train on artifically generated data - but what if we want to avoid this step entirely?
+Sure, we can train a model.
+Maybe even train on artificially generated data - but what if we want to avoid this step entirely?
 We got used to zero-shot learning, and it is not easy to go back.

 One of the quickest fixes is to add prompt to the text, so to set the apparent context.
-A simple example - let's have the list of [Time's 100 Most Significant Figures in History](https://ideas.time.com/2013/12/10/whos-biggest-the-100-most-significant-figures-in-history/).
+A simple example — let's have the list of [Time's 100 Most Significant Figures in History](https://ideas.time.com/2013/12/10/whos-biggest-the-100-most-significant-figures-in-history/).
 Let's say we want to see who is the most similar to Isaac Newton.

 ![](./time-newton-sim1.png)